 This course examines the application of psychological theory and applied research methods to the study of consumer behavior.
-The psychological processes that influence consumer decision-making will be addressed, including product recognition, alternative evaluation and choice behavior, and post-purchase attitudes and behavior.
+The psychological processes that influence consumer decision making will be ad-dressed, including product recognition, alternative evaluation and choice behavior, and post-purchase attitudes and behavior.
 Prerequisites: LSCI 105, Information Theory and Practice, or LSCI 106, Information Sources in Architecture and Interior Architecture, or LSCI 205, Information in the Disciplines; WRIT 112, Academic Writing II, or WRIT 212, Rhetoric and Design; COMM 120, Public Speaking; and PSYC 200, Introduction to Psychology.

-PSYC 319 INTRODUCTION TO COUNSELING
+PSYC 319 INTRODUCTION TO COUNSELING 3 UNITS

-This course introduces and provides an overview of professional counseling.
-Selected theories will be evaluated briefly and methods of their application emphasized.
-Attention will be given to specific communicative skills needed in counseling.
-Counseling strategies for specific groups (i.e., families, children, drug users, etc.) will be explored.
-Professional issues related to laws, ethics, and personal care will be considered as well.
-Prerequisites: WRIT 112, Academic Writing II, or WRIT 212, Rhetoric and Design; COMM 120, Public Speaking; PSYC 200, Introduction to Psychology; and LSCI 105, Information Theory and Practice, or LSCI 106, Information Sources in Architecture and Interior Architecture, or LSCI 205, Information in the Disciplines.
+This course provides an introduction to and overview of professional counseling.
+Selected theories will be evaluated briefly and their methods of application emphasized.
+Counseling strategies for specific groups (e.g., families, children, drug addicts, etc.) will be explored.
+Professional issues related to laws, ethics, and personal care also will be considered.
+Prerequisites: WRIT 112, Academic Writing II, or WRIT 212, Rhetoric and Design; LSCI 105, Information Theory and Practice, or LSCI 106, Information Sources in Architecture and Interior Architecture, or LSCI 205, Information in the Disciplines; COMM 120, Public Speaking; and PSYC 200, Introduction to Psychology.

-PSYC 320 SENSATION AND PERCEPTION 3 UNITS
+PSYC 320 SENSATION AND PERCEPTION

 This course focuses on understanding how individuals obtain information from the environment and various theories as to how that information is processed.
 Topics will include basic sensory physiology, psychophysics, visual perception, auditory perception, tactile perception, and the chemical senses.
-Prerequisites: MATH 149, Intermediate Algebra; WRIT 112, Academic Writing II, or WRIT 212, Rhetoric and Design; LSCI 105, Information Theory and Practice, or LSCI 106, Information Sources in Architecture and Interior Architecture, or LSCI 205, Information in the Disciplines; and PSYC 200, Introduction to Psychology.
+Prerequisites: WRIT 112, Academic Writing II, or WRIT 212, Rhetoric and Design; LSCI 105, Information Theory and Practice, or LSCI 106, Information Sources in Architecture and Interior Architecture, or LSCI 205, Information in the Disciplines; MATH 100, Pre-Statistics; and PSYC 200, Introduction to Psychology.

-PSYC 321 NEUROPSYCHOLOGY 3 UNITS
+PSYC 321 NEUROPSYCHOLOGY

 This course provides the student with a broad scope of knowledge about the biological bases of psychological phenomena with an emphasis on brain and behavior relationships.
-Students will be introduced to the following topics: the basics of neuroanatomy and neurotransmission; neuroscience research methods; the physiology of visual perception, audition, and movement; the biology of motivation like hunger, thirst, and aggression; the neurobiology of complex behavior such as learning, memory, wakefulness, and sleep; and the biological bases of select disorders (mood and anxiety disorders; drug addiction; schizophrenia).
+Students will be introduced to the following topics: the basics of neuroanatomy and neurotransmission; neuroscience research methods; the physiology of visual perception, audition, and movement; the biology of motivation (hunger, thirst, aggression); the neurobiology of complex behaviors such as learning, memory, wakefulness, and sleep; and the biological bases of select disorders (mood and anxiety disorders, drug addiction, schizophrenia).
 Prerequisites: PSYC 200, Introduction to Psychology; WRIT 112, Academic Writing II, or WRIT 212, Rhetoric and Design; and LSCI 105, Information Theory and Practice, or LSCI 106, Information Sources for Architecture and Interior Architecture, or LSCI 205, Information in the Disciplines.

-PSYC 322 MARRIAGE AND INTIMACY 3 UNITS
+PSYC 322 MARRIAGE AND INTIMACY 3 LINITS

 This course uses a critical-thinking approach to introduce students to the study of intimate relationships, encouraging them to interact and participate with what they read.
 Foundational topics like theoretical perspectives, cultural influences, gender, and sexuality are balanced with coverage of nontraditional relationships, cohabitation, couples therapies, divorce, and relationships across the lifespan.
-Current trends that affect students directly, from "hooking up" to social networking web sites and Internet dating make this course educational, pertinent, and practical.
-Prerequisites: WRIT 112, Academic Writing II; and LSCI 105, Information Theory and Practice, or LSCI 106, Information Sources for Architecture and Interior Architecture, or LSCI 205, Information in the Disciplines; and PSYC 200, Introduction to Psychology.
+Current trends that affect students directly, from "hooking up" to social networking web sites and internet dating, make this course educational, pertinent, and practical.
+Prerequisites: WRIT 112, Academic Writing II; LSCI 105, Information Theory and Practice, or LSCI 106, Information Sources for Architecture and Interior Architecture, or LSCI

+205, In-formation in the Disciplines; and PSYC 200, Introduction to Psychology.